improbable-io/grafana/docs/sources/installation/configuration.md

 ### client_key_path

 (MySQL only) The path to the client key.
+Only if server requires client authentication.

 ### client_cert_path

 (MySQL only) The path to the client cert.
+Only if server requires client authentication.

 ### server_cert_name